 Should You Keep Your Hamster in Your Bedroom

 With all the factors laid out above, there’s one question that’ll naturally pop into your head: should I keep my hamster in my bedroom?
 If your bedroom fits the quality discussed in this article, I don’t see why there would be an issue.
 It’s entirely up to you.

 But there are some things you should keep in mind before deciding on your bedroom being your hamster’s home.

 No matter the area you put the cage into its smell should be your primary concern.
 I mean, a cage without proper upkeep can get downright revolting.
 It can cause serious health issues for the hamster itself.
 And if you end keeping in your bedroom, it’ll make the place you call home stink too.

-Which is why you should always scoop out the cage daily to make sure nothing lingers enough that it’ll become an issue.
+This is why you should always scoop out the cage daily to make sure nothing lingers enough that it’ll become an issue.
 You should also dump out all the bedding weekly and clean it with water to ensure the cage is completely clean.

 If anything, the cage being in your room will keep you on your toes as an owner.
 After all, the unpleasant smells an unkempt cage emits will now affect your life as well.